 4. Test, implement and improve

 - Choose what new chemical or problem-solving solution you are going to test first.
 Decide how the test will be performed and how long the test period should be.
 Look at the different costs of the different methods you will use to test the new solution.

 - When your pilot test has been successfully launched, you can start to implement the alternative.
 Make sure you have a detailed plan to implement the substitution.

 - Collect feedback from everyone who is directly affected by the substitution and make necessary improvements.
 Make it easier to evaluate and improve over a longer term by using a chemical management system.

 - Your customers and suppliers might need to be informed of your changes.
-Perhaps you also want to publicise the information on your website to gain an advantage over your competitors.
+Perhaps you also want to publicize the information on your website to gain an advantage over your competitors.

 - Keep in mind that your customers might need time to inform their customers about your changes.

-After completing the above steps and finishing the substitution, you can summarise the experience and create a standard operating procedure that can be used by yourself and your colleagues for future substitutions.
+After completing the above steps and finishing the substitution, you can summarize the experience and create a standard operating procedure that can be used by yourself and your colleagues for future substitutions.